MicroEJ/docs/Tutorials/tutorialTracesInApplication.rst

 The audience for this document is engineers who are in charge of adding logs and traces to MicroEJ applications and libraries.

-In addition, this tutorial should be of interest to all developers looking for best practices when coming to log messages while keeping a low ROM footprint and good overall performances.
+In addition, it should be of interest to all developers looking for best practices when coming to log messages while keeping a low ROM footprint and good overall performances.

 Introduction